LordLiang/DrawingSpinUp/README.md

 ## Install
 Hardware:
   - All experiments are run on a single RTX 4090 GPU.
+(A single RTX 2080 Ti GPU is also OK.)

 Setup environment:
   - Python 3.8.20
   - PyTorch 2.0.0
   - Cuda Toolkit 11.8
   - Ubuntu 22.04

 Install the required packages:
 ```sh
 conda create -n drawingspinup python=3.8